NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 The system can even switch to a different Storage/Network Provider in real-time as a fall-over if one storage/network provider goes down for example.
 It could even use more than one Storage/Network provider since certain providers may be better suited for a given task than another, this way you get the best of both worlds as well as ensure maximum compatibility and uptime.

 The same applies for the Renderer Provider, it could use one provider to render 2D and another for 3D, it could even use more than one for for both 2D and/or 3D.

+## Our World Overview

+## Road Map

+**Version 1 - Smartphone Platform - The AR version** - Map of present day - In correlation with Time - **IN ACTIVE DEVELOPMENT**.
+We hope to have an early prototype of this around 2020 Q1/Q2 with more evolved prototypes being released throughout the year.
+Depending on how many resources/devs we can attract we hope to have a first altha release by 2021, possibly 2022.

+**Version 2 - Desktop/Console Platforms - The VR Version** - Game version that starts in Past with a true history of Earth.
+Not Time Correlated.
+We hope work on this can begin by 2020 (if additional funds/resources can be secured by then) and will be done in parallel with the Smartphone version.
+Remember these are not seperate products, and fully integrate with each other where players share the same immersive persistent real-time open world.

+**Version 3 - The XR/IR Version** - The XR version that becomes the immersive, self reflective reality that combines both aspects of console and smartphone versions (The OASIS).
+We hope we will secure MASSIVE funds by 2021/2022 latest so this can begin dev around that time, this is Ready Player One OASIS time with life like graphics and things you can only begin to imagine right now! ;-)

 ## Next Steps